 Pupil premium is additional funding received by schools for each pupil from disadvantaged families or background.
 It’s allocated to schools based on the number of children who come from low-income families – this is defined as those who are currently known to be eligible for free school meals (FSM).
 It’s based on findings that show that, as a group, children who have been eligible for free school meals at any point in time have consistently lower educational attainment than those who have never been eligible.
+Schools can use the money to support other pupils with identified needs.

 It’s important to know that a pupil does not need to have a school dinner, but the parents / carers should check to see if they are entitled.